domenic/promises-unwrapping/README.md

 A promise said to be _settled_ if it is not pending, i.e. if it is either fulfilled or rejected.

-A promise is _resolved_ if it is settled or if it has been "locked in" match the state of another promise. trying to Attempting to resolve or reject a resolved promise has no effect.
+A promise is _resolved_ if it is settled or if it has been "locked in" match the state of another promise.
+Attempting to resolve or reject a resolved promise has no effect.
 A promise is _unresolved_ if it is not resolved.
-A unresolved promise is always in the pending state.
-A resolved promise may be pending, fullfiled, pending.
+An unresolved promise is always in the pending state.
+A resolved promise may be pending, fullfilled, or rejected.

 ## Promise Abstract Operations

 ### PromiseCapability Records

-A PromiseCapability is a Record value used to encapsulate a promise objects along with the functions that capable of resolving or rejecting that promise object.
+A PromiseCapability is a Record value used to encapsulate a promise object along with the functions that are capable of resolving or rejecting that promise object.
 PromiseCapability records are produced by the NewPromiseCapability abstract operation.

 PromiseCapability Records have the fields listed in this table.